-- Work in groups of three.
+- 2 Work in groups of three.
 You are going to make a survey on the teenagers' use of social media.
 Decide on the questions to ask and write them down.
+Think about:

-Think about: - frequency of using social media;
+- frequency of using social media;

+- favourite platforms;

+- reasons for choosing them;

+- content uploaded and shared;

+- groups;

+- proportion of text and image;

+- number of online friends;

+- difference between real-life friend and online friend:

+- social media for school;

-• favourite channels/blogs/vlogs.
+- favourite channels/blogs/vlogs.